 Belize Eco Kids Summer Camp – A week long summer camp program to educate children about biodiversity, natural resource conservation, the ancient Maya, traditional healing, and the three "R's" Reduce, Reuse, and Recycle.

 Belize Inland Vacation Package – is a wildly civilized Belize Vacation where you relax in charming palm-thatched cottage accommodations and dine on tropical fare in our candlelit dinning room.
-It also includes a canoe trip on the Macal River, horseback riding and mountain biking through jungle trails, guided visits to Maya Temple Sites and caves, nature walks and visits to the butterfly farm.
+It also includes a canoe trip on the Macal River, horseback riding through jungle trails, guided visits to Maya Temple Sites and caves, nature walks and visits to the butterfly farm.

 Inland/Island Adventure Package – A 7 Night All Inclusive Vacation Package with your choice of 3 and/ or 4 nights stays at either Turneff Flats Resort or Chaa Creek.
 Start on either a Wednesday or a Saturday: